Akashvyas1/article-api-java/README.md

 - Alternately, you can import the project as a maven project in an IDE and run it there.
 - By default, the application would start running on port 8080, which you can change in application.properties.
 - Verify the app is running by invoking healthcheck api at http://localhost:8080/articles/_health
+- Swagger API Docs are enabled, you can visit the swagger UI at http://localhost:8080/swagger-ui.html
-- Now, you can invoke post  & get article endpoints along with tag & date based search as described in the requirements.
+- Now, you can invoke POST & GET article endpoints along with tag & date based search.
+Sample payloads as described in the requirements.
+- Use swagger UI or any client/tool of your choice to manually test the APIs.
+- Automated tests are also available with the code.
+Run them with 'mvn test' OR your on your IDE.

 ## Assumptions & Solution Notes